unexpectedpanda/retool/docs/contribute-clone-lists.md

 disk.
 If a clone list hash doesn't match, then a new version of that file is downloaded from the same location as listed above.

-When submitting PRs for clone lists, make sure to also update the appropriate `hash.json` file with the SHA256 hash of the updated or new clone list.
+After your PR has been merged, the `hash.json` is updated by unexpectedpanda with the SHA256 hash of the updated or new clone lists.